-Since the conception of the CFP, access to fish resources has been highly politicised.
-The situation has been aggravated by fishing power far exceeding available fish resources.
-Add to that a division of Total Allowable Catches (TACs) into national quotas of fish that can be caught based on historical catches, disregarding environmental or social performance.
+Since the start of the CFP and given the nature of Community waters and European decision-making, the issue of access to fishing resources has been highly politicised.
+This is further aggravated by a situation where available fish resources fall dramatically short of fishing capacity.

+Today, the division of Total Allowable Catches (TACs) into national quotas of fish that can be caught and kept is based on historical catches.
+This process does not take environmental and social performance into account.

-In principle-centred decision-making, the current quota allocation regime (relative stability) should be replaced by a system that contributes to environmental sustainability, a more equitable distribution of access to the available fish resources and a culture of compliance.
+In principle-centred decision-making the current quota allocation regime (relative stability) should be replaced by a system that contributes to environmental sustainability, a more equitable distribution of access to the available fishing resources and a culture of compliance.
 The right to fish should be granted to those who contribute to the overarching objectives of the CFP.

-OCEAN2012 recommends that decisions about access to fish resources and adequate fishing power are based on a set of transparent criteria which favour less destructive fishing gear and practices, low fuel consumption, greater employment, good working conditions and high quality products.
-Use of these criteria is intended to create positive competition amongst fishers; those who fish in the most environmentally and socially sustainable way would be permitted to fish the most.
-In the longer term, such an approach would transform EU fisheries.
+OCEAN2012 recommends that decisions about access to fish resources and adequate fishing capacity are based on a set of transparent criteria which would favour less destructive fishing gear and practices, low fuel consumption, greater employment, good working conditions and high quality products.
+Member States should then decide on allocation of access to resources based on these criteria, which should include: